Polenta recipe is a northern Italian dish made with coarsely ground cornmeal and salted water.

 Now let’s see how to make the best polenta recipe!

 - Cook Time: 45 Min.
 For the recipe for basic polenta made in 10 minutes, read the paragraph below “Instant Polenta Recipe”.

 - Yields : 4

-- 400 gr (14 oz) of corn flour for polenta – Packages labeled “polenta” mean that the grind of the corn is appropriate to make the polenta dish, but you can substitute coarsely-ground cornmeal instead.
+- 400 g (3 1/4 cups) of corn flour for polenta – Packages labeled “polenta” mean that the grind of the corn is appropriate to make the polenta dish, but you can even substitute it with coarsely-ground cornmeal.

 - 1 tablespoon of coarse salt